HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="font-units.png",
-  caption="Relative share of font-relative units", description="Bar chart showing the relative popularity of different font-based units. `em` is used overwhelmingly on 87.3% of instances, followed by `rem` at 12.2, `ch` at 0.4%, and `ex` at 0.2% of instances on mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=166603845&format=interactive", sheets_gid="1221511608",
+  caption="Relative share of font-relative units.", description="Bar chart showing the relative popularity of different font-based units. `em` is used overwhelmingly on 87.3% of instances, followed by `rem` at 12.2, `ch` at 0.4%, and `ex` at 0.2% of instances on mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=166603845&format=interactive", sheets_gid="1221511608",